 If you’re relying on money as a motivator, you’re likely only getting short-term benefits.
 When analyzing 86 studies on the relationship between pay and satisfaction, researchers discovered that how much money a person makes has only a modest relationship to their job or income satisfaction.
 It turns out that people want more than just money to justify the time they spend working every day.
 They want positive experiences at work.
 When they get those, they go beyond just being motivated.
 They get inspired.

 There are tremendous benefits to a construction business or project when employees feel inspired: Improved productivity, projects are running more smoothly, and most importantly, you have happier employees which leads to higher employee retention.
 Getting your team motivated is not always an easy thing to do since every individual is unique and draws inspiration in different ways.
 Finding the right motivator is key.

-Here are four strategies to getting you there, and if you’ve been paying attention to your employees’ needs, you’re probably already on your way.
+Here are five strategies to getting you there, and if you’ve been paying attention to your employees’ needs, you’re probably already on your way.

 1. Workplace Trust

 You can say you trust your workers, but if your business practices show you don’t, then don’t expect workers to trust the organization.
 Employees want to know the company takes responsibility and acts with integrity.
 That’s especially true for how it treats employees.
 It’s no different on projects.
 After all, project participants want to work with trustworthy partners.

 Trust is a two-way street that you have to consciously promote.